-As part of the consultation process for the updated list of investment projects along the RFC North Sea - Baltic, the list of projects was submitted to the Terminal Advisory Group (TAG) for feedback.
-In response, TAG highlighted critical infrastructure and operational issues that need to be addressed to enable further growth in rail freight volumes across the corridor.
-A recurring theme in the feedback was the need for more transparency on how each project will improve key parameters such as terminal accessibility, capacity and cross - border efficiency.
+The TAG highlighted critical infrastructure and operational issues that need to be addressed to enable further growth in rail freight volumes across the corridor.
+A recurring theme in the feedback was the need for more transparency on how each project will improve key parameters such as terminal accessibility, capacity and cross-border efficiency.

 Key themes noted in the feedback are as follows:

-Border crossings as bottlenecks:
+5. Border crossings as bottlenecks: